GurpinderSingh96/Wedding-Planning/README.md

 # Wedding Planning Database Project

 ## Overview
 This project contains the SQL database system for a mock wedding planning company, WeddingEasy Hong Kong.
-It was developed as part of the AST20401 – Database Systems and Design course by Group 9.
+It was developed as part of the AST20401 – Database Systems and Design course.

 ## Features
 - Customer management